fleetdm/fleet/handbook/product.md

 Fleet's feature flag guidelines borrows from GitLab's ["When to use feature flags" section](https://about.gitlab.com/handbook/product-development-flow/feature-flag-lifecycle/#when-to-use-feature-flags) of their handbook.
 Check out [GitLab's "Feature flags only when needed" video](https://www.youtube.com/watch?v=DQaGqyolOd8) for an explanation on the costs of introducing feature flags.

+## Competition

+We track the capabilities of competitors and adjacent (or commonly integrated) products in this [Google Doc](https://docs.google.com/document/d/1Bqdui6oQthdv5XtD5l7EZVB-duNRcqVRg7NVA4lCXeI/edit) (private).

 ## Slack channels